package-lock.json files are generated automatically while running npm install or npm update.

 It is a global node configuration that applies to running OS.

-if package-lock is false, It won’t generate package-lock.json. by setting package-lock.json file, It generates package-lock.json file automatically on npm install command.
+if package-lock is false, It won’t generate package-lock.json. by setting the package-lock.json file, It generates the package-lock.json file automatically on the npm install command.

-You can also run changing this with command line
+You can also run changing this with the command line

 npm config set package-lock true